 When does refinancing not make sense?

 Refinancing could help you avoid a situation in which you owe more on your car than it’s worth.
-But it can also exacerbate that situation if you’re not careful.
+But it can also make the situation worse if you’re not careful.

 For example, a loan with a lower monthly payment may also come with a longer term.
 The longer you spend paying off your car, the more likely the car will depreciate in value and the more at-risk you are of going upside down on your loan.

 Where can you go to refinance your auto loan?

-If you want to refinance your auto loan, start with the financial institutions you know and trust — for example, your own bank or credit union, says Jack Gillis, executive director of the Consumer Federation of America and author of “The Car Book.”
+If you want to refinance your auto loan, start with the financial institutions you know and trust, like your credit union or bank.

 You can also compare auto loans with Credit Karma Auto.

-Some questions you may want to ask while shopping around:
+Here are some questions you may want to ask while shopping around.